#TwitterDown: Thousands of users hit with ‘rate limit exceeded’ error message - KESQ

 Users, including CNN journalists, flagged that their feeds weren’t loading and that they were met with an error message saying, “Sorry, you are rate limited.
 Please wait a few moments then try again.”
 Others reported errors saying the site cannot retrieve tweets.

+Verified accounts are limited to reading 6,000 posts a day, he tweeted, while unverified accounts are limited to just 600.
+New unverified accounts are at 300 posts a day.

+Musk began offering a blue verification check mark for users who sign up for its Twitter Blue subscription service to grow revenue.

-Many expressed their frustration.
+Many expressed their frustration ith the connection problems.
 Other trending topics in the US included: “Wtf twitter” and “Thanks Elon.”

-But Musk cannot be blamed, at least not for the wording.
-Rate limited messages have been sent for years intermittently to some users, according to the site’s own Twitter blog as far back as 2008.
-But the limit is 2,400 tweets per day, which most users are not exceeding.

 Just yesterday, Twitter appeared to be restricting access to its platform for anyone not logged into an account.
 It was not clear whether the change was an intentional policy update or a glitch.
 Most of the reported problems Saturday were on the website, at 44%, followed by 39% of problems reported on the app.